Securing SQL Server in a DevOps World

 Minimizing human errors

-Human errors, whether unintentional or malicious, are one of the leading causes of security breaches.
-The beauty of automation is that it minimizes the human interaction required to manage databases, thereby reducing the scope for errors.
+Human errors, unintentional or malicious, are one of the leading causes of security breaches.
+The beauty of automation is that it minimizes the human interaction required to manage databases, reducing the scope for errors.
 For instance, instead of manually setting up access controls or encryption protocols, these can be templated and automated, ensuring consistency and eliminating the risks associated with manual configurations.